AryaRicky/learngit/readme.txt

-git is a version control software. git is interesting and cool.
+git is a free version control software. git is interesting and cool. git bug branch.